HuihuiChyan/FactVeri-SFT/README.md

 ## 🛠️ Framework Architecture

-DiVA operates through a specialized three-stage pipeline[cite: 30, 65]:
+DiVA operates through a specialized three-stage pipeline:

 1.  **Agentic Search**: A generative module utilizes reasoning and tool-use capabilities to autonomously retrieve external knowledge from sources like Google Search and Wikipedia.
 It follows a loop of Thought, Action, and Observation.
 2.  **Context Compression**: The retrieved search trajectory is condensed to filter out irrelevant information while preserving key facts and reasoning steps.